The Best Flowers for Bees To Plant In Your Gardens

 Bees love lavender because it comes with a bright purple color that is easy to see and has a rich, heady scent that they can smell for miles.
 In addition, lavender provides nectar for bees in the early morning hours.

 Lavender needs full sun, although it can tolerate partial shade.
-The plant grows best in low to moderately-fertile soils.
+The plant grows best in low to moderately fertile soils.
+In colder regions, you can grow lavender in pots and move it indoors before winter.

 • Hardiness – USDA zone 5-8